 User-defined scalar types: Types declared by the programmer for defining ordered sets of values of various kinds, namely integer, enumeration, floating-point, and fixed-point types.
 The typing rules of the language prevent intermixing of objects and values of distinct types.

-5 Ada general guidance
+5 General guidance for Ada

+Thoughts welcomed as to what could be provided here.
+Possibly an opportunity for the language community to address issues that do not correlate to the guidance of section 6.

-6 Guidance specific to Ada
+6 Specific Guidance for Ada

-6.1
+6.1 General

+This clause contains specific advice for Ada about the possible presence of vulnerabilities as described in TR 24772-1, and provides specific guidance on how to avoid them in Ada code.
+This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772-1, and Ada specific guidance is found in clause 6.2 and subclauses in this TR.

+6.2

+Over-arching model for avoiding vulnerabilities.

-6.3 Type System [IHN]
+6.2 Type System [IHN]

-6.3.1 Applicability to language
+6.2.1 Applicability to language